ophey/hp28c/complements.md

     #100 ..
 0

-i.e binrary integer with the highest bit set only.
+i.e a binary integer with the highest bit set only.
 This can be done quick by taking a binary one and rotating it right just once, so our test now is:

     b #1 RR >=